Site logo

-A lip balm containing an extract of liquorice helps reduce the severity and duration of cold sores better than most conventional cold sore treatments, according to a new study.
+The severity of cold sores and the duration of cold sores are reduced more by a lip balm containing an extract of liquorice than most conventional cold sore treatments, according to a new study.

 11 June, 2008

-Treatments for cold sores are generally restricted to topical gels and creams for use only once the actual sores have appeared.
-There are few treatments available which have a preventative effect on cold sores in between outbreaks.
+Treatments for cold sores are normally gels and creams which are applied after the cold sores have appeared.
+There are a very few treatments which have a preventative effect on cold sores to prevent an outbreak.

 The key cold sore fighting ingredient in liquorice is glycyrrhizic acid (GA).
 GA specifically targets the genes that are required to maintain the virus in its latent state by interfering with the production of special proteins that feed the infected cells.
 Research published in the US Journal of Clinical Investigation has shown that liquorice has the ability to weaken the cold sore virus which lies dormant in the skin between outbreaks.(1)